cseanburns/systems-librarianship/src/6a-install-wordpress.md

 php --version
 ```

-To check our installed version of MySQL:
+To check our installed version of MySQL or MariaDB:

 ```
 mysql --version
 ```

-The output from `php --version` shows that my systems have PHP 8.1.2, which is greater than PHP 7.4.
-The output from `mysql --version` show that our systems have MySQL 8.0.41, which is greater than MySQL 8.0.
+The output from `php --version` and `mysql --version` should confirm that your software meets or exceeds those recommendations.
-This should be the same for you if you're running the Ubuntu 22.04.5 LTS Linux distribution.
+Your exact versions may differ based on your Ubuntu release and package updates.
-You can check that with the following command:
+You can check your Ubuntu release with the following command:

 ```
 cat /etc/issue.net